Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes.md

 - **Keep drill particles on load**: Fixes the missing drilling particles when drilling directly after loading and while the drill was already pointed at the deposit.
 (Better compatibility by not using bool Prefix.)
 - **No used Data Box light**.
 (Improved by directly disabling DataboxLightContainer instead of scanning the player's proximity.)
 - **No Seamoth drip particles**.
 - **No used terminal prompt**: Data terminals don't show the download prompt after downloading.
+(Improved by applying this to generic consoles as well.)
 - **No fleeing to origin**: Makes fleeing use the direction vector by adding it to the creature's current position.
 (Improved by adding configurable damage/distance ratio and ceiling, which fixes excessive fleeing distances.)
   - To be more specific, the old behaviour was `destination = WhereIAm - WhereDamageCameFrom` and the new one is `destination = WhereIAm + normalized(WhereIAm - WhereDamageCameFrom) * fleeDistance`.
 Credits to [Mikjaw](https://next.nexusmods.com/profile/Mikjaw) for the pointer on why this happens.
 - **Sulfur Plant rotation**: Fixes the rotation of 2 Sulfur Plants (`280 -40 -195` and `272 -41 -199`).